-In the basement of Building O of the Max Planck Institute for Neurobiology in Martinsried a fish breeding station has been built.
-The fish department consists of a large fish room, a technical room for water treatment, as well as associated laboratories and offices.
+In the basement of the building section O of the Max Planck Institute of Neurobiology in Martinsried near Munich, a fish breeding station was installed.
+The fish department comprises a large fish room, a plant room for water treatment as well as the pertaining laboratories and offices.

-The aquariums in which zebrafish are bred contain a total of approx. 12,000 litres of water with a water temperature of 28°C. The fish are kept in a large fish room.
-The water is provided by a reverse osmosis system and treated in the water technology room.
-Since the animals are genetically modified, the waste water must be led through a thermal disinfection.
+The fish tanks in which zebrafish are bred contain a total of approx. 12,000 litres of water at a water temperature of 28°C. The water is provided by a reverse osmosis system and is treated in the water technology room.
+Since genetically modified fish are involved, the waste water must flow through a thermal disinfection system.

-The fish room is operated with an air temperature of 26°C and a temperature constancy of ±1K.
-Due to the high relative humidity of up to 70% at 26°C, the risk of condensation and corrosion is very high.
-For this reason, the entire interior of the fish compartment was insulated with vapour-tight foam glass panels.
-All interior materials had to be corrosion-free.
-In order to exchange the fish and samples with the associated laboratories on the 1st floor, a small elevator was installed over 3 floors.
+The fish room is operated at an air temperature of 26°C and a temperature stability of ±1K.
+Due to the high relative humidity of up to 70% at 26°C, there is a significant risk of condensation and corrosion.
+For this reason, the entire interior of the fish room was insulated with vapour-tight foam glass panels.
+All materials used inside had to be non-corrosive.
+For being able to exchange the fish and samples with the pertaining laboratories on the first floor, a small elevator was installed which serves three floors.

 Construction period: 2012